modulove/MVMNT/README.md

 # Features:

 - Dual-Panel Design by [bkrsmdesign](https://www.instagram.com/bkrsmdesign/ "Sasha Kruse"):
-  "MVMNT" comes with a unique flip panel, featuring the original SYNC MOD LFO on the backside.
+  It comes with a flip panel, featuring the original SYNC MOD LFO on the backside.
-  This dual-use design allows you to switch between the two panels, providing flexibility and added value.
+  This dual-use design allows you to switch between the two modules, providing flexibility and added value.

-- Three Options in One: Choose the path that suits you best with three options -
+- Three Options in One: Choose the path that suits you best with three options:
-- a complete built module for immediate gratification,
+- complete built module for immediate gratification,
-- a complete DIY kit,
+- complete DIY kit,
-- or a panel/PCB kit with pre-placed SMD components for the perfect entry point into SYNTH DIY.
+- or panel/PCB kit with pre-placed SMD components for the perfect entry point into SYNTH DIY.

-- Beginner-Friendly: We've made it accessible to beginners by keeping assembly straightforward.
+- Beginner-Friendly: We hope to maje it accessible to beginners by keeping assembly straightforward.
-  With very few  parts to assemble, "MVMNT" welcomes newcomers to the world of modular synths.
+  With very few parts to assemble, MVMNT welcomes newcomers to the diy world of modular synths.
-  Our build video and firmware uploader ensure a smooth journey for all skill levels.
+  Our build video and firmware uploader ensure a smooth setup for all skill levels.

-- Smooth Random Control Voltage (CV): "MVMNT" introduces the power of smooth random CV, enhancing your modular with dynamic and unpredictable modulation possibilities.
+- Smooth Random Control Voltage (CV): MVMNT introduces the power of smooth random CV, enhancing your modular with dynamic and unpredictable modulation possibilities.
 - Say goodbye to static soundscapes and welcome the beauty of randomness.

 - Track & Hold with using the TRIG Input.

 - Additional inverted and Bipolar Outputs.

-- Versatile Firmware Options: Additional cool firmware from the talented coder [Adam Wonak](https://github.com/awonak/), "MVMNT" offers a wide range of [additional firmware options](https://awonak.github.io/HagiwoModulove/synclfo/) to try:
+- Versatile Firmware Options: Additional cool firmware from the talented coder [Adam Wonak](https://github.com/awonak/), the hardware offers a wide range of [additional firmware options](https://awonak.github.io/HagiwoModulove/synclfo/) to try.

 # Firmware